- Children Diagnosed With Cancer: Dealing With Diagnosis

 The child with cancer

 It’s very frightening to be told your body isn’t working right, and that you have cancer.
 It’s normal for the child or teen to be afraid of new and often painful experiences.
 It’s hard to face being stuck with needles and having biopsies, bone marrow aspirations, lumbar punctures, scans, or other tests.
-Some kids fear they will not be able to handle the treatment.
+Some kids are afraid they won’t be able to handle the treatment.
 It’s also upsetting to see your parents and relatives worried by all that’s happening.
 It’s disturbing to have to deal with a strange place and many new people.
 It’s worrisome to think about what the treatment will do to your body, how you will look and feel, and how your friends will react.
-It can be terrifying to think that you might die.
+It can be terrifying to think you might die.

 Siblings of the child with cancer